TryKickoff/trykickoff.github.io/statix/index.md

 Statix can be extended as much or as little as you like.

 The base setup of Statix only utilises a very small amount of Assemble’s features.
-If you want to use it’s more powerful templating functionality then you can extend this in the usual way, as you would if you were using Assemble on it’s own without the Statix framework.
+If you want to use it’s more powerful templating functionality then you can extend this in the usual way, as you would if using Assemble on it’s own without the base Statix setup.

 ---